 Developing robust, scalable, low cost and predictive in vitro drug and pathogen testing platforms.

 Respect : every LCTE member is important and yet consciously sensitive to other members and the collective impacts.
 Decisions incorporate inputs from all the stakeholders for fairness and transparency.

 Professionalism: every LCTE member strives to attain ever higher quality and standard of her/his own work through mutual empowerment, critique and support to each other.

 No-walls culture: solutions to real-life problems can never be confined within artificially-created boundaries (organizational, disciplinary, cultural, inter-personal, or mental inertia).

-Kapish Gupta, Qiushi Li, Junjun Fan, Eliza Fong, Ziwei Song, Shupei Mo, Haoyu Tang, Inn Chuan Ng, Chan Way Ng, and Shuangmu Zhuo published a paper to report that actomyosin contractility induces transient deformations along the canalicular membrane, a process we have termed inward blebbing.
-In addition, we showed that these membrane intrusions are initiated by local ruptures in the pericanalicular actin cortex, and they typically retract following repair by actin polymerization and actomyosin contraction.
+RESULTS: We report here that actomyosin contractility induces transient deformations along the canalicular membrane, a process we have termed inward blebbing.
+We show that these membrane intrusions are initiated by local ruptures in the pericanalicular actin cortex; and they typically retract following repair by actin polymerization and actomyosin contraction.
 However, above a certain osmotic pressure threshold, these inward blebs pinch away from the canalicular membrane into the hepatocyte cytoplasm as large vesicles (2-8 μm).
-Importantly, we show that these vesicles aid in the regurgitation of bile from the canalicular system.
-Actomyosin Contractility Drives Bile Regurgitation as an Early Homeostatic Response to Increased Biliary Pressure in Obstructive Cholestasis.
-Journal of Hepatology, in press.
-Epub 28 September 2016.
+Importantly, we show that these vesicles aid in the regurgitation of bile from the bile canaliculi.